 Click here to shop our selection of ski boots.

+The saying goes like this: "You date your skis, but you marry your boots."
+The meaning?
 Ski boots are the most crucial piece while outfitting your gear setup.
 The greatest ski and binding combo will not do you any good if your feet are uncomfortable and you spend your day in the lodge.
-It is essential to find a pair of boots that fit your feet, more so than the technology in the boot itself.
-There are a handful of specifics that you need to consider when shopping for new ski boots, such as the size, flex, and last.
-Understanding these pieces will save you from spending your money at the bootfitter or buying a second pair of boots.
-For a better understanding of these specs, take a look at the text and charts below.
+It is essential to find a pair of boots that fit your feet.
+Consider a handful of specifics when shopping for new ski boots, like the size, flex, and last (width).

 This is the type of boot that most people think of when envisioning ski boots.
 There will be a firm toe and heel piece with little to no rubber on the base of the boot.
 If you have a traditional downhill setup, this is the style of boot you are looking for.
 These types of boots will work in any downhill binding as well as frame-style touring bindings.